mobiusml/mobius_on-premise_doc/source/error_codes.rst

      - | Training is going on (similarity search or custom model training).
        | This is the message for status 'ongoing'.
      - | Please wait for training to complete.
+   * - wrong_arguments_format
+     - | Arguments passed to the video tagging are not in expected format.
+       | Will pass the argument that caused the error to be thrown.
+     - | Please check the arguments in the video tagging call.
    * - file_saving_error
      - | The SDK can't save a (custom model or other features) file or
        | extract features.
 Could be caused by problem with file system or data directory in docker.